Best stand mixers – the top food mixers for baking and kneading dough | Ideal Home

 The other, obvious reason why you should invest in a stand mixer?
 It’s like a second pair of hands in the kitchen – while your mixer is happily churning away, you can be greasing cake pans or getting on with other food prep.

-1. Bosch MUM59340GB Kitchen Machine Stand Mixer – best for value for money
+1. Bosch MUM59340GB Kitchen Machine Stand Mixer – best stand mixer for value for money

 This is a stand mixer for cooks who want to progress from making a springy Victoria sandwich to baking the sort of things the Great British Bake Off judges would be wowed by.
 The reason is that it’s more than a stand mixer.
 Not only does it come with shredding discs, a mincer, a citrus press and a blender (and swivels into three positions for you to use them), in its stand mixer mode it beats, mixes, whisks and kneads like a pro.